How to Plant Tomato Plants

 Sun-ripened tomatoes are delicious and beautiful.
 There are a few things that you need to do while planting your tomatoes to ensure that you have the best produce grown in your backyard.
 Some of those aspects are as follows:

 Tomato plants require plenty of space to ensure that you are sowing the tomato seeds at a distance from each other.
 This will allow the seedlings to branch out properly.
-Consider moving the plants to 4-inch pots once the first true leaves of the plant have sprouted out.
+Consider moving the plants to 4-inch pots once the plant's first true leaves have sprouted out.

 Cover the soil with a clear or black plastic sheet for a couple of weeks before you plant the tomato seed.
-The soil will be a few degrees hotter than usual, and you will see tomatoes growing at a faster pace because of it.
+The soil will be a few degrees hotter than usual, and you will see tomatoes growing faster.

 Once your ground has sufficiently heated up, mulch to conserve water and provide extra nutrients to the soil.